mittwald/helm-charts/README.md

 # :warning: THIS REPOSITORY IS ARCHIVED :warning:

-## THE SOURCE OF `helm.mittwald.de` IS NOW HOSTED ON OUR OWN INFRASTRUCTURE :warning:
+## :warning: THE SOURCE OF `helm.mittwald.de` IS NOW HOSTED ON OUR OWN INFRASTRUCTURE :warning:

+This repository will stay here since it still provides downloads for some old helm-chart versions.

 ## Mittwald's Kubernetes Helm Charts